 Iceland is expensive.
 Cheap flights are available from many locations (particularly western Europe and North America) but travel costs within the country are high.
 Whereas reasonably priced lodging can be found throughout the country, food, drinks, entry fees, fuel, and guided activities are expensive compared to just about any destination.
 It is expensive not only for tourists, but also for the people living there.
 For example most people think the UK is an expensive country but the cost of living in Iceland is 68.74% higher on average than living in the UK using May 2017 prices.
 Also visitors should note that Iceland is not part of the European Union and does not use the Euro, but they use the króna (normally abbreviated ISK) for currency.
 It is easy to withdraw króna or exchange most currencies at the airport or major banks in Reykjavík.

-You can save money during your trip by grocery shopping (although note even grocery prices are quite high), eating at fuel stations, diners, and fast food places, going to regular public baths rather than tourist-oriented ones, staying in hostels, guesthouses, and farm stays versus hotels, limiting the activities you book, booking a group tour (normally less expensive than doing everything yourself), and limiting alcohol consumption.
+You can save money during your trip by grocery shopping (although note even grocery prices are quite high), eating at fuel stations, diners, and fast food places, going to regular public baths rather than tourist-oriented ones, staying in hostels, guesthouses, and farm stays versus hotels, limiting the number of activities you book, and limiting alcohol consumption.
 Just note that currently a loaf of bread will cost you about USD $4 and a McDonald’s value meal is about USD $15 so even groceries and fast food aren’t exactly cheap.
 Activities such as horseback riding, snowmobiling, and glacier tours are often over USD $100 per person and often in the USD $200 to $400 range depending on what is included.
 A 4-hour helicopter tour over Iceland can cost you almost USD $2,000 per person.
 Of course you don’t want to spend your whole trip eating gas station food and avoiding doing any fun adventure activities, so even if you are on a tight budget, it is best to plan for at least a couple of splurges to make the most of your time.
 I would check the current prices in Iceland before you go so you have a good idea on how to budget and what to expect as many people we met on our trip were shocked by the prices.

 Tips for Booking Lodging in Iceland?